howardyclo/CLCC-CVPR21/README.md

 # CLCC-CVPR21 (To be released!)
-An official TensorFlow implementation of “CLCC: Contrastive Learning of Color Constancy” accepted at CVPR 2021.
+An official TensorFlow implementation of “CLCC: Contrastive Learning for Color Constancy” accepted at CVPR 2021.